 UVM Medical Center/UVM offers a clinical fellowship in cardiac electrophysiology, which includes two years of training.
-Candidates are eligible after completion of an internal medicine residency and at least two years of general cardiology fellowship training.
+Candidates are eligible after completion of an internal medicine residency and general cardiology fellowship training.

 The training experience includes interventional, diagnostic and consultative electrophysiology.
 Fellows rotate through the electrophysiology laboratory, the clinical service and the outpatient clinic (including device follow-up clinic).

 An electrophysiology lecture series is provided with didactic sessions throughout the year.
-In addition there is an electrophysiology journal club.
+In addition there is an electrophysiology journal club and electrogram conference.
 Fellows are expected develop a thorough understanding of cardiac anatomy, basic mechanisms of arrhythmias and antiarrhythmic medications as well as a strong understanding of the literature in the field of electrophysiology.
 Research opportunities are available in clinical and basic electrophysiology.

-In the electrophysiology laboratory fellows learn to perform device implantation (single chamber, dual chamber and biventricular pacemakers and defibrillators), electrophysiologic studies and ablation procedures.
+In the electrophysiology laboratory fellows learn to perform device implantation (single chamber, dual chamber and biventricular pacemakers, physiological pacing and defibrillators), electrophysiologic studies and ablation procedures.
 Our ablation program specializes in complex ablation.
 Fellows trained to map and ablate complex arrhythmias including atrial fibrillation, macroreentrant atrial tachycardia, atrial flutter, ventricular tachycardia, accessory AV pathways, AV nodal reentry tachycardia and focal atrial tachycardias.